PairHits program

 --rewrite

-Overwrite existing output file(s), see also option -a.
-Default setting is as per configuration file; if not specified there, the existing file(s) will be overwritten.
+Overwrite existing output file(s), see also the -a option.
+The default setting is as per configuration file; if not specified there, the existing file(s) will be overwritten.

 -y value